markoneill/ssa-daemon/README.md

 When we finalize the configuration API, it will be specified here and on [owntrust.org](https://owntrust.org).
 See our paper (linked above) for a preview of the types of configuration options administrastors will have.

+## Contributions and Thanks
+Thank you to Eliezer Colon for noting a compilation issue

 ## Notices
 The SSA is still undergoing large changes as we finalize the interface between it TrustBase, and other certificate validation strategies.
 Some commits may disable certificate validation temporarily while we work out the kinks between using TrustBase for traffic interception and using its API for certificate validation.